-Assigned April 18, 2011
+Assigned April 23, 2012

-Due by 11:59 pm Monday, April 25
+Due by 11:59 pm Monday, April 30; reviews due Friday, May 4

-The purpose of this assignment is to gain familiarity with Cilk++ constructs and tools, and to think about different ways of parallelizing an algorithm using Cilk++.
+The purpose of this assignment is to gain familiarity with Cilk constructs and tools, and to think about different ways of parallelizing an algorithm using Cilk.
 You will write a parallel routine that computes the inner product (dot product) of two vectors in three different ways.
 Your goal is to compare, understand, and optimize the performance of this simple computation.